YeeeeeHan/decentralised-social/decentralised_social/README.md

 Load balancer

-- Because clients will directly communicate to these application servers in order to
+- Load balancers will be used to efficiently distribute network traffic across different instances of backend application serers, to ensure high availability and reliability of the social network.
+It also provides the flexibility to add or subtract servers as demand dictates.

 Transaction relayers

-- Gasless transactions - higher conversion rate, easier user onboarding
-- Ensure reliability of actions
-- Batch transactions for lower gas
+- Intermediaries to handle the transmission of blockchain transactions.
+This service ensures the reliability of transactions, and could also allow gasless transactions in the beginning of the launch.
+This allows for an easier user onboarding experience and a higher conversion rate.
+Batching of transactions can also save or lower gas fees.

 Ethereum Name Service